etombini/sorted_list/Readme.md

 Memory allocation is done within this macro. `cmp` is a comparison function the user must provide. `cmp` prototype must be `int cmp(type * a1, type * a1)` where `type` is the type used in `slist(type)`.
- `cmp` returns an integer greater than, equal to, or less than 0, according as `a1` is greater than, equal to, or less than `a2`.
+ `cmp` must return an integer greater than, equal to, or less than 0, according as `a1` is greater than, equal to, or less than `a2`.

+* `slist_free(type, name)` free all memory used by the sorted list, including each item.
+Note that a simple call to `free()` is done on each item.
+If your item data structure is complex and requires nested calls to `free()` you must empty the sorted list before freeing it using iterative calls to the `remove_at()` method.
 ```c
 slist(int); // sorted list of int